mkfsn/OsakaUniversityCourses/README.md

 # How to use

-Type any keywords in input field on the top of page.
+Type any keyword in input field on the top of page.

 There are some reserved keyowords:

 * day
 * period